The Word Renaissance: Meaning, History, & Cultural Impact

 Michelangelo Sistine Chapel Creation of Adam fresco painting

 While the word Renaissance is most commonly associated with the historical period from the 14th to the 17th centuries, many of us also use the word ‘Renaissance’ to refer more generally to any form of revival.
-Interestingly, the Cambridge Dictionary describes the word’s meaning as a “new growth or interest in something, especially art, literature, or music,” while the Oxford Dictionary calls a Renaissance, “a situation when there is new interest in a particular subject, form of art, etc. after a period when it was not very popular.”
+Interestingly, the Cambridge Dictionary describes the word’s meaning as a “new growth or interest in something, especially art, literature, or music,” while the Oxford Dictionary calls a Renaissance, “a situation when there is new interest in a particular subject, a form of art, etc. following a period when it was not very popular.”

 Author Image

 By Rosie LessoMA Contemporary Art Theory, BA Fine ArtRosie is a contributing writer and artist based in Scotland.
 She has produced writing for a wide range of arts organizations including Tate Modern, The National Galleries of Scotland, Art Monthly, and Scottish Art News, with a focus on modern and contemporary art.
 She holds an MA in Contemporary Art Theory from the University of Edinburgh and a BA in Fine Art from Edinburgh College of Art.
-Previously she has worked in both curatorial and educational roles, discovering how stories and history can really enrich our experience of art.
+Previously she has worked in both curatorial and educational roles, discovering how stories and history can enrich our experience of the arts.